OracularIS/autest/docs/Tests.md

 <div>
   <h2>Overview</h2>
-  <p style="font-size: large; text-align: left;">Smart Automated test is a cutting-edge automated testing tool that brings traditional testing up to speed.
-It handles important tasks like organizing data, checking screens, and creating tests, making testing smoother and faster.
-With its integration with Blue Yonder (BY)/JDA components, AuTest is flexible and scalable, fitting perfectly into projects of any size.</p>
+  <p style="font-size: large; text-align: left;">AuTest is an innovative automated testing solution that modernizes traditional testing methods.
+It handles important tasks like managing tests, executing tests, and creating tests, making testing smoother and faster.
+AuTest is flexible and scalable, fitting perfectly into projects of any size.</p>
   <p><strong>Naming convention:</strong></p>
   <ul>
-    <li>"BASE" indicates standard processes of Blue Yonder.</li>
-    <li>"SMART" indicates that implementation is per typical Smart IS implementations.</li>
-    <li>"INB", "INV" and "OUB" indicate the tests is related to inbound processes, inventory processes and outbound processes.</li>
+    <li>"INB", "INV" and "OUB" indicate the tests is related to inbound processes, inventory processes and outbound processes respectively.</li>
-    <li>"0001100" and "0002100" represent a numeric process sequences identifier.</li>
+    <li>"0001100" and "0002100" represent a numeric process sequences identifier respectively.</li>
-    <li>"COPY_TEMPLATE_RCVTRK"and "WAVE_PLAN" describe the specific functionality.</li>
+    <li>"COPY_TEMPLATE_RCVTRK"and "WAVE_PLAN" describe the specific functionality respectively.</li>
+	<li>"SMART" indicates that it is per typical Smart IS implementations.</li>
-    <li>"MOCA", "WEB" and "RF" indicates that this is a MOCA-based test, WEB-based test and RF-based test</li>
+    <li>"MOCA", "WEB" and "RF" indicates that this is a MOCA-based test, WEB-based test and RF-based testrespectively</li>
     <li>"V001" signifies the version of the test.</li>
   </ul>
 </div>